 Casinos by themselves don’t have to be a problem, but in Cambodia they do seem emblematic of other issues.
 A guesthouse owner told me of a riot that recently broke out in Sihanoukville between local Khmer and the Chinese construction workers who were building the new casinos there.
 The local newspapers had reported on this brawl but left the Chinese out of the story entirely, framing it as a fight between Cambodians.

-There are many issues tangled up here, and I’m not trying to untangle them all here.
-All I’m trying to convey is what sort of things people are talking about.
-When speaking to locals or expats, I often sensed a lot of disappointment and distress — either with what’s happening with the environment, or what’s happening politically and in people’s lives.
+When speaking to locals or expats in Cambodia, I often sensed a lot of disappointment and distress — either with what’s happening with the environment or in people’s lives.

-On paper, Cambodia is doing great.
+On paper, Cambodia is, of course, doing great.
 Its economy is growing by about 7% every year.
 You can easily tell from the much-improved quality of the roads, among many other things.
-But looking at any metrics other than GDP, things seem to be a lot less than amazing.
+But looking at any metrics other than GDP, things seem to be less amazing.

-The truth is that as I traveled around Cambodia — as much as I thoroughly enjoyed it — deep down I also felt kind of bummed out, as not once did I get a hopeful or positive story from anyone I spoke with.
+The truth is that as I traveled around Cambodia this time — and as much as I thoroughly enjoyed it — deep down I also felt kind of bummed out, as not once did I get a hopeful or positive story from anyone I spoke with.